syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.NETCORE/save-pdf-file/to-box-cloud-file-storage.md

 documentation: ug
 ---

-# Open PDF file from Box cloud file storage
+# Save PDF file to Box cloud file storage

 To save a PDF file to Box cloud file storage, you can follow the steps below